Building a new policy platform dedicated to cultural devolution….

 We’ve already had real-world impact

-Secured ‘culture’ as a formal power within the English Devolution and Community Empowerment Bill, strengthening our sectors place at the table.
+Secured ‘culture’ as a formal area of competence within the English Devolution and Community Empowerment Bill, strengthening our sectors place at the table.

 Influenced national housing policy through the New Towns Taskforce, embedding minimum levels of cultural infrastructure for the future of new communities.